About Drive Life NZ

 Rob Clubley – Senior Motoring Journalist

-One of my earliest memories is going to a UK motor show with my dad and seeing all of the gleaming, brand-new 1980s technology on the show.
-And collecting dozens of free stickers!
+One of my earliest memories is going to a UK motor show with my dad and seeing all of the gleaming, brand-new 1980s technology on the show – and collecting dozens of free stickers!

 As a child, I was able to identify everything on the UK roads by the shape of its taillights.
 Obsessed is a strong word, but cars are often on my mind.
 They just fascinate me in so many ways.
 The way they look, sound and smell, the way they feel to drive, the way they are engineered and built, the details and the developments.
 The differences between models and markets, the way people use and customise them.
 Cars to me are more than just a machine or a mode of transport.
 There’s a relationship there, a give and take, a pleasure to be had in the feedback from a vehicle, from getting that gear change just right, or executing the perfect parallel park.